Melaka And George Town Malaysia Travel Guide

 Melaka: Cendol, Popiah, Fried Oyster Omelette.
 George Town: Rojak, Chee Cheong Fun, Loh Bak, Apom Balik.

 Teh Tarik ("pulled tea"), Kopi (area coffee), Milo Dinosaur, fresh fruit juices.
-Local beers like Tiger and Anchor are also available.
+Area beers like Tiger and Anchor are also available.

 Both cities plenty of mid-range restaurants.
 These are a step up from hawker stalls, with comfortable seating and air-conditioning.

-This is where the true culinary heart of both cities beats, offering delectable and affordable options.
+This is where the real culinary heart of the two cities beats, offering delectable and affordable options.

 Explore for fresh produce and a look at local life.